Income Tax Return Filing online

 - Accurate tax computation to get refund

 - Legitimate ways to reduce tax liability

 Online Income Tax Return Filing

-Income Tax Return Filing is an yearly compliance.
-It must be filed on or before the due date prescribed under the law.
+Income Tax Return filing is yearly compliance.
+It must be filed on or before the due date.
 ITR is basically an income statement, through which the details of income earned by an Individual and businesses in a financial year and taxes paid on such income are reported to the Income tax Department.

-Different types of ITR forms are prescribed for filing of income tax returns for different tax payers and Nature of income.
+Different types of ITR forms are prescribed for filing income tax returns for different taxpayers and Natures of income.
 The individual pays taxes based on the Income Tax Slabs as prescribed.
-Income from various Sources are included in return.
+Income from various Sources is included in the return.

-The Official website government of India to facilitate the e-filing of Income Tax Return is Income Tax India e-filing portal.
+The Official website to facilitate the e-filing of Income Tax Returns is the Income Tax India e-filing portal.
 Various Income Tax Return form is prescribed for individual Income Tax Return, company income tax return.
-Online ITR Filing and online income tax payment system has been simplified over the year, therefore mostly salaried based employees do the self-filing of Income Tax Return Form.
+Online ITR Filing and online income tax payment system have been simplified over the year, therefore mostly salaried-based employees do the self-filing of Income Tax Return Form.